mardudhq/.github/profile/README.md

     <a href="#" target="_blank"><img src="./images/banner.png" alt="Mardud Banner"></a>
     <br />
     <br />
-    <b>Mardud is an on progress automated trading system for the Saudi Stock Exchange.
+    <b>Mardud is an in progress automated trading system for the Saudi Stock Exchange.
 Powered by Magnum that works in conjuction with the system.</b>
 </p>